 - You must participate in or submit every component of assessment to pass the subject. - Extensions for written work can be granted only when applications for special consideration are made through SOLS. - Penalty for late submission of work: 10 marks per day out of 100. - The subject coordinators reserve the right to hold an additional oral examination for any piece of assessment.

 Task 1 Participation

-Due date Weeks 1-12
+Due date Weeks 1-12 Weighting 15%

-Weighting 15%

-Length 30-60 seconds each week, in lecture time
+Length 30-60 seconds verbal report each week, in tutorials, plus participation in activities